 These are associated with the upper limb but are present in the posterior aspect of the trunk.
 It includes a superficial and intermediate layer.

 - Rhomboids: It consists of both major and minor rhomboid muscles.
 Rhomboid minor originates from spinous C7-T1 vertebrae.
-Whereas, rhomboid major originates from spinous T2-T5 vertebrae
+Whereas rhomboid major originates from spinous T2-T5 vertebrae

 - Levator Scapula: Last muscle in this group is the levator scapulae, a small strap-like muscle.
 Subsequently, it helps to elevate the scapula.

-Next is the intermediate layer in the extrinsic muscle group.
+Next is the intermediate layer in the outside muscle group.
 It helps with the thoracic cage’s movement, and its muscles run from the vertebral column to the rib cage.
 Also, this layer contains two main muscles, which are:

 - Serratus Posterior Inferior: It is deep in the latissimus dorsi and originates from the thoracic and lumbar spine.
 Also, it helps to depress ribs from 9-12.